 After an extended break, in April 2009, the staff got together over lunch and decided to once again relaunch the show, but this time at a much more relaxed pace.
 Gone were the weekly shows and hectic deadlines for content.
 With this new relaxed pace, episodes 114 to 122 were completed between April 9th, 2009 and November 25th, 2009.
 After 122, OPSEC took the usual holiday break to spend time with our loved ones.
 During this break, Radar was notified that he was being transferred to western New York for work and that he and his wife would be expecting their first child.
 Radar put the show on permanent hiatus to see how events would unfold in 2010.

 Fast forward to September 2010.
-Radar’s wife gave birth to a beautiful baby girl in August and he had settled into the new location.
+Radar’s wife gave birth to a beautiful baby girl and he had settled into the new location.
 On September 16th, 2010, Radar and Alphawolf broadcast episode 123, officially firing up the show into production once again.
 They broadcast 4 more shows with Alphawolf in Southern California and Radar in Western New York along with a few locals.
 While the resurgence of the show was enjoyable, the heart of OPSEC Airsoft is in Southern California and the show never regained the same listenership or popularity.
-In the end, work and family obligations that come with such dramatic life changes overcame the staff, forcing them to officially close shop after episode 130 on October 29th, 2012.
+In the end, work and family obligations that come with such dramatic life changes overcame the staff, forcing them to finally close shop permanently after episode 130 on October 29th, 2012.